DarlingtonAlban/Darlington_Portfolio/README.md

 ### Project Overview
 ---
-This data analysis project aims to provide insight into the HR recruitment performance of the company over the years, By analysing various aspects of the hr data, we seek to identify trends, make data driven decision and recommendation, and gain understanding of the hr perfomances.
+This data analysis project aims to provide insight into the HR recruitment performance of the company over the years to generate reasonable income for the company, By analysing various aspects of the hr data, we seek to identify trends, make data driven decision and recommendation, and gain understanding of the hr perfomances.

 ### Data Source

-HR Data: the primary dataset used for this analysis is the "HR_dataset.excel" file given to me by a friend, containing detailed information about employees perfomance in the company.
+HR Data: the primary dataset used for this analysis is the "HR_Employment_Attrittion.excel" file given to me by a friend, containing detailed information about employees perfomance in the company.

 ### Tools

+- PowerQuery(Data Cleaning)
 - PowerBi(Creating Report)
-- PowerQuery(Data Cleaning)
 - DAX Function(Employee Head Count)
+- DAX(Total Monthly Income)
+- DAX(Total Monthly Rate)
+- DAX(Average Working Years)
+- DAX(Average Hourly Rate)

 ### Data Cleaning